-Objectives, Aims and Outcomes
+Objectives and Outcomes

 - To provide children with safe, secure and lasting adoptive families.
 Our policies and services are directed towards achieving this outcome for children referred to us whose care plan is adoption. - 2.
-To increase placement choice for children waiting to be matched for adoption and to reduce delay for them in the adoption process. - 3.
-To provide children who cannot be placed for adoption by their responsible Trust the opportunity to be matched with a family who can meet their needs through adoption.
-This will include children who require placement with siblings, who are of schoolage or have additional needs arising from learning or physical disabilities and children with emotional and behavioural difficulties because of early-life trauma. - 4.
+To increase choice of adoptive homes for children waiting to be matched for adoption and to reduce delay for them in the adoption process. - 3.
+To provide children who cannot live with adopters from their responsible Trust the opportunity to be matched with a family who can meet their needs through adoption.
+This will include children who need to live with siblings, who are of school-age or have additional needs arising from learning or physical disabilities and children with emotional and behavioural difficulties because of early-life trauma. - 4.
 To recruit, prepare, assess and support prospective adoptive families to meet the complex needs of children requiring adoption.
 Potential adoptive families will be considered based on their capability to meet the needs of the identified children. - 5.
 To provide continuing support for adoptive parents aimed at enhancing parents' understanding of their child's emotional and therapeutic needs.
-We will strongly advocate with other agencies including health and education services to ensure adoptive families receive a range of support to address their child's specific needs
+We will strongly advocate with other agencies including health and education services to ensure adoptive families receive a range of support to address their child's specific needs.

-Service Registration Details
+Service Registration